wzhang109/state-coordination/README.md

 A small public demo for source-traceable policy-text measurement and event-study workflow.
 This repository uses **synthetic data only**.
 It is designed to demonstrate workflow habits rather than present final empirical results.

+## What this demonstrates

+An end-to-end workflow for turning unstructured documentary evidence into auditable quantitative measures: a rubric fixed before coding, source-traceable passage-level scores, benchmark validation of machine-assisted coding against hand-coded labels, explicit index construction with stated weighting and standardization choices, and a panel event-study specification.

+The substantive results here are generated from synthetic data and should not be interpreted.
+The workflow, the documentation standard, and the auditability are the point.
+The same architecture is being applied in a current project on accountability allocation in human-agent workflows: github.com/wzhang109/Accountability_Continuity_Research

 ## Why this repo exists

+The measurement workflow is method-general and applies to two settings.
+The event-study specification demonstrated here is built on South Korea's 1987 democratic transition;
+that application is currently paused pending resolution of data availability for the sector-year outcome series.
+Active coding work has moved to China's post-WTO industrial policy, which is the source of the real pilot batch in data/real_*.
+The synthetic demo therefore uses the Korea event structure, while the hand-coded pilot passages are Chinese policy text — the specification and the pilot data are deliberately from different settings at this stage.

 My research asks whether inherited state coordination structures shape post-transition outcomes such as firm entry, patenting, and concentration.
 The main empirical challenge is measurement: how to turn policy texts, laws, industrial plans, R&D mandates, and archival passages into auditable sector-level metrics.